abulimov/haproxy-lint/README.md

 Also you can manually disable running local HAProxy binary in check mode with `--run-haproxy=false` flag.

+If the config you are checking will be later processed by some template engine, you can tell haproxy-lint to exclude some lines in config file based on regexp pattern (works only for native checks) with `--ignore='some_regexp'` flag.

 ```console
 haproxy-lint /etc/haproxy/haproxy.cfg
 24:0:warning: ACL h_some declared but not used